jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

 1. **A Foundation Amateur operator who is operating Upper Side Band on Frequency 14.349 is:**
   1.1.
-Operating within their license
+Operating within their license conditions
   1.1.
 Operating too close to the band edge
   1.1.
 Operating outside of foundation priviledges 1.1.
 All of the above
+1. **An Foundation Amateur operator who is tramitting on 7.001 using Amplitude Modulation is:**
+ 1.1.
+Operating within their license conditions
+ 1.1.
+Operating too close to the band edge
+ 1.1. is operating outside their license conditions 1.1.
+None of the above

 ---

 [Next Module: Technical Basics](../technical_basics){: .btn }